equinor/ecalc/docs/docs/about/modelling/setup/models/compressor_modelling/compressor_models_types/single_speed_compressor_train_model.md

       STAGES:
         - INLET_TEMPERATURE: <inlet temperature in Celsius for stage>
           COMPRESSOR_CHART: <reference to compressor chart model for first stage, must be defined in MODELS or FACILITY_INPUTS>
+          CONTROL_MARGIN: <Surge control margin for the compressor stage.
+Set to 0.0 if no margin>
+          CONTROL_MARGIN_UNIT: <FRACTION or PERCENTAGE, default is PERCENTAGE>
           PRESSURE_DROP_AHEAD_OF_STAGE: <Pressure drop before compression stage [in bar]>
         - INLET_TEMPERATURE: <inlet temperature in Celsius for stage>
           COMPRESSOR_CHART: <reference to compressor chart model for second stage, must be defined in MODELS or FACILITY_INPUTS>
+          CONTROL_MARGIN: <Surge control margin for the compressor stage.
+Set to 0.0 if no margin>
+          CONTROL_MARGIN_UNIT: <FRACTION or PERCENTAGE, default is PERCENTAGE>
           PRESSURE_DROP_AHEAD_OF_STAGE: <Pressure drop before compression stage [in bar]>
         - ... and so forth for each stage in the train
     POWER_ADJUSTMENT_CONSTANT: <Optional constant MW adjustment added to the model>